22002102/EXP-05---Prescriptive-Analytics---Solving-a-Linear-Programming-Problem-Using-PuLP/README.md

 ### Step 2: Import Libraries:
 - Import necessary libraries, including LpProblem for creating the linear programming problem, LpVariable for defining decision variables, and LpMaximize for setting the objective function to maximization.
--

 ### Step 3: Define the Linear Programming Problem:
 - Create a linear programming problem instance using LpProblem().
 Set the objective to maximize the profit.
--

 ### Step 4: Define Decision Variables:
 - Define the decision variables (e.g., x for the number of units of Product A and y for Product B) using the LpVariable() function, and set their lower bounds to 0 (non-negative).
 - Set the Objective Function and Constraints:

-### Step 5: Define the objective function (maximize profit) using the += operator, and add the constraints for labor and machine time using the same operator.
+### Step 5: Define the objective function
+- Using the += operator, and add the constraints for labor and machine time using the same operator.
 - Solve the Problem and Display Results:

-### Step 6: Use the solve() method to find the optimal solution.
+### Step 6: Use the solve() method
+- To find the optimal solution.
 - Print the status, values of the decision variables, and the total profit from the optimal solution.

 ## Program :